HaotianHuang/buildbot/readme.md

 5. Cross your fingers and hit generate!

-**Important**❗
+## ❗ Failsafe (important)

-If you want to stop printing as the application is running, move your cursor to a corner of your screen to activate the fail safe.
+- If you want to stop printing as the application is running, move your cursor to a corner of your screen to activate the fail safe.

 ## 🔫 Tips & Troubleshooting